How to Use a Spray-Applied Water-Resistive Barrier

-A liquid WRB won’t blow off, it goes on fast, and it's an economical way to make a house airtight and waterproof.
+A liquid WRB is an economical way to make a house airtight and waterproof—and it goes on fast and won’t blow off.

 Synopsis: There are several ways to add a water-resistive barrier (WRB) to a house: attach housewrap to the sheathing, use sheathing panels with an integral WRB, or attach a fully adhered WRB to the sheathing.
 In this article, Andrew Hall describes the method his firm uses—a spray-applied product that not only provides water resistance but enables the builders he works with to achieve the airtightness requirements in the 2012 IRC with very little additional air-sealing.
 Hall provides an overview of how the product is applied first to seams and corners, and then to the field.
 Senior editor Patrick McCombe adds a brief analysis of the relative costs of the different methods of installing a WRB.